PDI-DGS-Protolab/DistributedLoggingSystems/Flume/README.md

 ## How it works?

-On one hand, it is important to notice that still is quite recent and presents some limitations in the API.
-Also, it lacks of enough documentation, which is plenty of sections described with the ter "TBD" *(To Be Determined)*.
-This is the cause to test both versions and see what were the changes carried out and what are the differences between both approaches.

-On the other hand, Cloudera recommends to use Flume NG and indeed, it is much easier to use.
-Flume 0.9.x will be deprecated soon, and although we tested the two releases, we are just going to explain the installation of Flume NG
+As we said before, we are testing both versions, but we are just going to explain the instalation of Flume NG.

 ### Installation